Explore a timeline of Aboriginal sport or a list of traditional Australian Aboriginal games, statistics and Aboriginal AFL and NRL players.

 - Percentage of Aboriginal Australian adults participating in sport and physical activity.
 Same figure for all Australian adults: 65%.

-- Proportion of Aboriginal players of the total AFL player base in early 2011 .
-Same figure in 2008: 10% , in 1995: 5%.
+- Proportion of players in the AFL who are Aboriginal in 2017 .
+Same figure in early 2011: 12% , in 2008: 10% , in 1995: 5%.